nikrad/ConnectFour/README.md

 python app.py
 ```

 Lastly, visit `http://localhost:5000` in your browser to start a new game.
+To connect player 2, visit the game URL in another browser (or Chrome profile).

 Have fun!